IRL2/ofxPresets/README.md

 ## Instalation

-The usual ofx addons procedure, clone this repo or download it and uncompress it on your addons folder.
+The usual ofx addons procedure: clone this repo or download it and uncompress it on your addons folder.

+No other dependencies are required.

+Tested on oF 0.12, Windows, VS 2022 (v143 toolset)

 ## Usage